Image generated by Dall-E

 Image: iStat Menus

 iStat Menus turns your Mac’s menu bar into a command center for system monitoring and control.
+With the release of iStat Menus 7, the app received a complete redesign and now uses just one-fifth the CPU resources of version 6 — a significant improvement for a tool that runs constantly.
 It provides detailed real-time insights into every aspect of your machine: from CPU usage and network activity, to battery health and sensor temperatures.
+A single license costs $11.99 ($14.99 for a family pack of up to 5 users), and it’s also available on Setapp.

 Customizable “menulets” deliver critical information at a glance, without cluttering your precious screen real estate.
-The weather module integrates seamlessly with calendar appointments, while the network tools provide deep insights into connectivity issues. iStat Menus balances comprehensive data with an elegant design that makes complex system monitoring easy and accessible.
-And it does all this without draining your CPU in the process.
+The weather module integrates seamlessly with calendar appointments, while the network tools provide deep insights into connectivity issues. iStat Menus balances comprehensive data with an elegant design — including Liquid Glass styling on macOS Tahoe — that makes complex system monitoring easy and accessible.

 6. Bartender